-Most engineers will not undertake repairs to small appliances simply because it is not worthwhile for them or for the consumer.
+Most engineers will not undertake small kitchen appliance repairs simply because it is not worthwhile for them or for the consumer.
 If the cost of fitting a new element plus labour charges is going to be much higher than the cost of a new appliance it is easy to understand why this is so.

 The reliability of small kitchen appliances has been called into question.
 As the government is now promoting repairs instead of replacements you may decide that you can complete a successful repair yourself.
 Plus you will save yourself the expense of buying new appliances.

 Only you can decide whether trying to fix a small home appliance is worthwhile.
-If you do decide to replace your small appliance and don’t have the funds to do so, you can always borrow money from Cashfloat, a premium direct lender offering small loans in the UK.
+If you do decide to replace your small appliance and don’t have the funds to do so, you can always borrow money from Cashfloat, a premium direct lender offering short term loans in the UK.